sm18lr88/PaddleOCR-GUI/README.md

 # PaddleOCR-GUI

-A GUI, MCP, and CLI-server for PaddleOCR.
-Codebase includes instructions for AI agents to set it up.
+Highly accurate conversion of PDFs to markdown.
+For use by humans, programs, or AI agents.

+To set up, point your AI agent to this URL and it should find how to set it up for you.

 ![PaddleOCR-GUI dark workflow](docs/images/paddleocr-gui.png)